JKorec/NLP_CEFR_Language_Classification/README.md

 [BERT Non Simplified](BERT_Non_Simplified.ipynb) contains the code for the BERT model on the non-simplified dataset.

 [Experiments BERT](ExperimentsBert.ipynb) contains the code for the BERT model on the simplified dataset.

+Note: If you would like to run this code, please run it in the order that it appears in this section

 ## Slide Deck